supabase/supabase-flutter/packages/supabase_flutter/README.md

 }
 ```

 At this point you can perform native Google sign in using the following code.
-Make sure to replace the `applicationId` with your own.
+Make sure to replace the `clientId` and `applicationId` with your own.

 ```dart
 import 'package:crypto/crypto.dart';